 9. Open an Online Store

 Sell products or services online through your own eCommerce business in Canada.
 This can be almost as inexpensive as other businesses, but you will have to purchase or produce inventory.
 Start with a few products or your own creations and let the sales feed your line expansion.
 Don’t go crazy and purchase or produce 5000 of each item, start small to test the market.
 Your profit margin may not be high when you buy in small quantities but your losses on products that don’t sell will be minimal.

 The first thing you’ll need is a domain name that reflects your company, while keeping it as short as possible to make it easier for people to remember.
-You’ll also need Canadian-friendly website hosting / eCommerce software (like a shopping cart with Canada Post integration), such as Shopify.
-For more information, please read Checklist: Choosing a Website Host for your Canadian Business.
+You’ll also need Canadian-friendly website hosting / eCommerce software (like Canadian currency and a shopping cart with Canada Post integration), such as Shopify.
+For more information, please read the Canadian Guide to the Best eCommerce Platform Software.

 10. Auctions and Online Marketplaces

-The perfect way to dip your toe into online business is through auctions and online marketplaces.
+The perfect way to try online business is through auctions and online marketplaces.
 This option can go well beyond eBay, with massive online marketplaces like Amazon, or specialized marketplaces like Etsy.
 More and more Canadians are finding out that selling on marketplaces can become a thriving business.
 They use creative methods for sourcing and selling merchandise.
 Taking advantage of FBA (fulfillment by Amazon) makes it much easier to manage and usually increases sales.

 Further reading: Online Marketplaces for Canadian Sellers

 Thousands of Canadians are starting side businesses online with very little tech knowledge.
 In fact, if you can use Facebook, you’re capable of starting an online business.
 You don’t need to know HTML, website and eCommerce software is designed for people who don’t.
 There are endless sources of information online to guide you through the rest.
 It often costs very little to get started and the ROI odds are in your favour.
 Before you know it, you could be working online full time if you want to.
-Online business gives you the freedom to decide.
+Having an online business gives you the freedom to decide.